These days, the game fits the name.

 The head coaches’ pregame demeanors contrasted as sharply as their leagues.
 Some Chiefs trainers wore mouse ears that Chiefs coach Hank Stram bought at Disneyland to poke fun at criticism of the American Football League as a “Mickey Mouse league.”
 Chiefs owner Lamar Hunt had founded the AFL and negotiated the peace with the NFL that resulted in this game.

-Meanwhile, Green Bay’s Vince Lombardi smiled nervously, knowing his NFL peers felt the Packers must win this first interleague game decisively.
+Meanwhile, Green Bay’s Vince Lombardi smiled nervously, knowing his NFL peers felt the Packers must win this first official interleague game decisively.

 It didn’t calm Lombardi when starting wide receiver Boyd Dowler got injured on the fourth play.
 In came hung over Max McGee, once a starter, now a little used backup, still a first-string partier.
 Yet, it was the 34-year-old McGee who made a one-handed, in-stride catch of a ball thrown behind him for the first Super Bowl touchdown, a 37-yard reception.
 The Packers took a 7-0 lead, and led 14-10 at halftime.